uhi22/wifican/README.md

 - One hard-coded configuration of the board.
 No EEPROM parameters.
 - Kicked-out bluetooth completely.
 - Kicked-out serial GVRET completely.

+## Quick Start Guide

+- Install the Arduino IDE and the ESP32s3 board support.
+- Solder a 3.3V CAN transceiver board to the ESP32s3 board.
+This needs just four wires: 3.3V, ground, CAN_RX (pin 4), CAN_TX (pin 5).
+- Connect the ESP32s3 board at the "COM" USB (not the "USB"-USB) to the PC.
+- Rename the wifi_credentials_template.h to wifi_credentials.h, and enter your wifi credentials there.
+- Build and download the project in the Arduino IDE.
+- Open SavvyCAN, choose menu -> connection -> open connection window.
+- Choose "Add new device connection", and "Network connection (GVRET)".
+In the IP address field there should automatically appear the IP of the wifican device.
+If not, check whether the wifican device and your PC are in the same Wifi network, or thy entering the IP manually.
+- The wifican should now be visible in the connection list, with status "Connected".
+- In the connection window, set the bus speed and check the "Enable bus" checkbox.
+- Connect the CANH and CANL to your CAN network.
+The SavvyCAN should show the incoming traffic.
+- SavvyCAN -> Menu -> SendFrames -> Custom allows you to transmit frames.

 ## Results of reverse-engineering